staffing and structure healthy vs stuck

 Tony Morgan

-Tony is the Founder and Lead Strategist of The Unstuck Group.
-Started in 2009, The Unstuck Group has served 500 churches throughout the United States and several countries around the world.
+Tony was the founder of The Unstuck Group.
+Started in 2009, The Unstuck Group has served hundreds and hundreds of churches throughout the United States and several countries around the world.
 Previously, Tony served on the senior leadership teams of three rapidly growing churches including NewSpring Church in South Carolina.
-He has five published books including, The Unstuck Church, and, with Amy Anderson, he hosts The Unstuck Church Podcast which has thousands of listeners each month.
+He has five published books including, The Unstuck Church, and with Amy Anderson he hosted The Unstuck Church Podcast for 7 years, which has thousands of listeners each month.

-4 Comments
+5 Comments

 • Great stuff!
 A question about how to Staff Ratios.
 Do you base the 1:75 ratio on the weekly attendance average or span of care?
 Specifically, we average 740 a Sunday, but we also know that our average attender comes 1.5 times a month, so our span of care is closer to 2,000.
 Which number would you use?